quantixed/PaperCode/README.md

 # PaperCode
-Code used in our papers and manuscripts
+This repo contains code which is used in our papers but does nt have its own dedicated repo.